Understanding the Uses and Benefits of Furniture Wax

 Common Brands of Furniture Wax

-• Minwax – Offers both paste and liquid forms, widely available.
+- Minwax – Paste and liquid forms, widely stocked at hardware stores.

 Using Colored Furniture Wax